The phrase “Cash is King” doesn’t just apply to investment portfolios, it also applies to spending money traveling abroad.

 Exchanging your money at your home country will solve much of these pristine dollar problems when you travel abroad.

-The best you can do is to heed to be as informed and prepared as possible -- ensuring that you're long-sought vacations are not disrupted just because you don't have crisp, clean bills.
+The best you can do is to be as informed and prepared as possible -- ensuring that you're long-sought vacations are not disrupted just because you don't have crisp, clean bills.